cmgerr/NYT-Movie-Reviews/README.md

 ![alt text](https://github.com/cmgerr/NYT-Movie-Reviews/raw/master/Images/reviews_per_year.png)

-As is clear from this chart, there are no reviews for 2005.
+As is clear from this chart, there are very few reviews for 2005.
 This needs further investigation.

 To understand the dataset, I also looked at the percent of all reviews each year that designated a film as a Critic's Pick: